Oswald Veblen Prize in Geometry

 The Oswald Veblen Prize in Geometry is an award granted by the American Mathematical Society for notable research in geometry or topology.
-It was founded in 1961 in memory of Oswald Veblen.
+It was funded in 1961 in memory of Oswald Veblen and first issued in 1964.
 The Veblen Prize is now worth US$5000, and is awarded every three years.

 The first seven prize winners were awarded for works in topology.
-James Harris Simons and William Thurston were the first ones to receive it for works in geometry (for some distinctions, see geometry and topology).
-As of 2020, there have been thirty-four prize recipients.
+James Harris Simons and William Thurston were the first ones to receive it for works in geometry.
+As of 2022, there have been thirty-seven prize recipients.